petrpajdla/stat4arch/index.md

 - Reading data into R (`readr` package).
 - R data manipulation basics (`dplyr` package?).

+#### Assignment
+- Go through [this](https://rstudio.cloud/learn/primers/1.2) short interactive course on basic programming in R.

 ### Seminar 3 (17.
 3. 2022)
 Third session is focused on reading and creating basic types of plots and understanding basic summaries of quantitative variables.
 - Types of variables (qualitative, quantitative)
 - Data visualization, plots for one variable
 - Descriptive stats (mean, sd, median, IQR etc.)

+#### Assignment
+- Complete [this](https://rstudio.cloud/learn/primers/1.1) interactive course on data visualization.
+- `optional` Flick through [Make a plot](https://socviz.co/makeplot.html#makeplot) chapter from *Data Visualization* book by K. J. Healy.
+It explains how plotting with `ggplot2` package works in a simple way.

 ### Seminar 4 (31.
 3. 2022)
 - Intro on Reproducibility.
 - Using [RMarkdown](https://rmarkdown.rstudio.com/).

 #### Assignment
-- Read [Chapter 2](https://socviz.co/gettingstarted.html#gettingstarted) from *Data Visualization* book by K. J. Healy after the lecture.
+- Read [Get started](https://socviz.co/gettingstarted.html#gettingstarted) chapter from *Data Visualization* book by K. J. Healy after the lecture.
 This chapter explains writing in plain text using RMarkdown and wraps up basics of RStudio IDE and R including reading data and plotting.
+- `optional` If you still have problems understanding how RMarkdown works or simply want to learn more, go through [this](https://rmarkdown.rstudio.com/lesson-1.html) short interactive course by RStudio.

 ### Seminar 5 (14.
 4. 2022)